Amer-Alic/preview-card-component/README.md

 # NFT card component - Made by @Amer-tech - Challanged by Frontend Mentor
 This is card component made from pure HTML and CSS.
-All style guieds i used are included in the folder.
+All style guides i used are included in the folder.
 If you have any suggestions or comments I would be thankful to hear them!